Australia ·

-- This guide has 100+ ready-to-copy wording examples organized by relationship, tone, and life situation – find the one that fits and personalize from there.
+- This guide has 60+ ready-to-copy wording examples organized by relationship, tone, and life situation, find the one that fits and personalize from there.

 - Unsure what tone to strike?
 The Wording by Tone table shows the same core message in Warm, Funny, Formal, Spiritual, Short, and Long versions side by side.

 - Navigating a sensitive situation (loss, divorce, first Christmas away)?
-Go straight to the Life-Stage Moments section for wording that acknowledges the moment with care.
+Go straight to the Life-Stage Moments section.

 How to Write a Personalized Christmas Card